coinbump/PhaseLogic/README.md

 # Advanced Features
 ## Chord Automation

 Chords can be automated by specifying the `automatedChords` array.
 If this is defined, it will override the step sequence chords and use the automation value for `automatedChordValue`.
-This allows you to automatice chord progressions as needed.
+This allows you to automate chord progressions as needed.

 ```js
 var automatedChords = ["maj", "p4"]